 |---|---|---|---|

-| PR submission rate per developer | Leading | AI adoption and code generation velocity | Rising >30% without a matching rise in review capacity |
+| PR submission rate per developer | Leading | Adoption and code generation velocity | Rising >30% with no matching rise in review capacity |

-| Review queue depth (p50 wait time) | Leading | Bottleneck shift to review stage | Rising while PR volume rises — classic bottleneck shift |
+| Review queue depth (p50 wait time) | Leading | Constraint shift to review | Rising as PR volume rises — the bottleneck has moved |

-| PR return rate (first pass rejection) | Leading | AI code quality problems before they reach QA | >15% higher for AI-assisted vs hand-written PRs |
+| PR return rate (first-pass rejection) | Leading | AI code quality drift before QA sees it |

-| WIP (items in flight simultaneously) | Leading | System-wide queue accumulation | Rising with flat throughput — work is entering faster than leaving |
+| WIP (items in flight) | Leading | System-wide queue accumulation | Rising with flat throughput — work enters faster than it exits |

-| Cycle time (commit to deploy) | Lagging | Overall system throughput change | Unchanged or rising after 60+ days of AI deployment |
+| Cycle time (commit to deploy) | Lagging | System throughput change | Unchanged or rising after 60+ days |

-| Defect escape rate (bugs to production) | Lagging | AI code quality at the system level | Rising 90+ days post-rollout — AI code defects reaching users |
+| Defect escape rate (bugs to production) | Lagging | AI code quality at the system level | Rising 90+ days post-rollout — defects reaching users |

-Incentives are aligned to the wrong layer
+Incentives point at the wrong layer

 Individual developers are rewarded for shipping code, not for managing review queues